Omar7-leb/ChatApp/README.md

 **$${\color{white}Description:}$$**</br>
 A Real-Time Chat Application provides a seamless communication platform for users to connect instantly with others.
-Built using Socket.io for real-time messaging, Node.js and Express for the backend, and React.js with Vite.js for the frontend, our app offers a modern and efficient chat experience.
+Built using Socket.io for real-time messaging, Node.js and Express for the backend, and React.js with Vite.js for the frontend, and mongodb to store data our app offers a modern and efficient chat experience.

 <br>**$${\color{white}Key feautures:}$$**</br>